affinity-engine/ember-theater-web/markdown/en/learn/director/text-tags/index.md

 The second tag in this example does something a bit more interesting.
 The `instant` tag has both an opening--`((#instant))`--and a closing tag--`((/instant))`.
 Note that opening tags start with a `#`, while closing tags end with a `/`.
 Generally, opening tags start behavior, while closing tags end it.
 Not all text tags support closing tags.

-Each of the official Ember Theater tags is covered in greater detail below, but note that you can always generate your own or use community created alternatives.
+Note that you can always generate your own text tags or use community created alternatives.